 The popularity of child adoption from China appears to be due to several factors including:

 Married couples are able to adopt Chinese children.
-Single parent adoptions, common in the past, are no longer possible.
+Single parent adoptions, common in the past, are no longer possible unless you are adopting a special needs child.

 Married Couples must be between 30 and 50 years of age.
 Both adoptive parents must be at least 30 years of age when your dossier is logged in to the China Center of Adoption Affairs (CCAA).
 If adopting a special needs child, both must be between the ages of 30 and 55.